 Section 1: Board of Directors

 The Board of Directors shall consist of the president, vice president, immediate past president, and four directors.
-In addition, any North Dakota school board member who holds an office in the National School Boards Association will be a member of the NDSBA Board of Directors.
+In addition, any North Dakota school board member who holds an office in a national school boards association will be a member of the NDSBA Board of Directors.

 Section 2: Regional Directors

 Four directors shall be elected from the membership at the association’s annual meeting.
 They must be bona fide members of local school boards that have paid current dues.
-There shall be one director from each of the following districts:
+There shall be one director from each of the following regions:

 A. NORTHEAST - Counties of Towner, Cavalier, Pembina, Walsh, Ramsey, Benson, Eddy, Foster, Nelson, Grand Forks, Griggs, Steele, and Traill.